thoughtworks/what_they_say/README.md

 # What They Say

-#hacktoberfest2018
+We are on #hacktoberfest2018

 ### Resume
 --------
 We are using real time closed caption to support people with disability
 --------

-### What is about it ? .
+### What is about it?
-This project is a real time closed caption, made to disability people but people without disability can use it to take notes.
+This project is a real time closed caption made to disability people, but people without disability can use it to take notes.

 We started this project with a reasearch of two friends on @Thougthworks